Coder-RD/Java_Challenge/README.md

 The students are sorted using multiple conditions:

-1. 📈 **Higher CGPA comes first.**
+1. 📈 Higher CGPA comes first.
-2. 🔤 If two students have the same CGPA, their **first names are sorted alphabetically**.
+2. 🔤 If two students have the same CGPA, their first names are sorted alphabetically.
-3. 🔢 If both CGPA and first names are the same, the **student ID is used as the final tie-breaker in ascending order**.
+3. 🔢 If both CGPA and first names are the same, the student ID is used as the final tie-breaker in ascending order.

-This challenge demonstrates how Java can sort complex objects using multiple sorting conditions.

-### 🧠 Problem-Solving Approach

-1. Create the `Student` class with:
-   - `id`
-   - `fname`
-   - `cgpa`
-2. Create a list/array of Student objects.
-3. Implement custom comparison logic.
-4. Compare CGPA values first.
-5. Sort CGPA in descending order.
-6. If CGPA values are equal, compare student names alphabetically.
-7. If names are also equal, compare student IDs.
-8. Use the sorting mechanism to arrange all students according to the required rules.
-9. Display the sorted student information.

-### 🔑 Sorting Logic
+### 🧠 Sorting Priority

-The sorting priority is:

     Higher CGPA
           ↓